Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 5. Digital Twins

 Digital twins refer to the digital replica of a real-world entity or system.
 The technology that was initially limited to the manufacturing world has entered the digital world.
-It is now getting merged with technologies like the Internet of Things, Artificial Intelligence, and Data Analytics, thereby emerging as one of the top digital technology trends.
+It is now getting merged with technologies like the Internet of Things, Artificial Intelligence, and Data Analytics, thereby emerging as one of the top digital transformation trends.

 Gartner predicts that by 2021, half of the large industrial companies will use digital twins, resulting in those organizations gaining a 10% improved effectiveness.